In this story

 Confining LLM Judgements

 Instead of giving LLMs the entire generated output to evaluate, you can consider breaking it down into more fine-grained evaluations.
 For example, you can use LLM to power question-answer-generation (QAG), which is a powerful technique to compute scores that are non-arbitrary.
 QAG is a powerful technique to compute evaluation metric scores based on yes/no answers to close-ended questions.
 For example, if you would like to calculate the answer relevancy of an LLM output based on a given input, you can first extract all sentences in the LLM output, and determine the proportion of sentences that are relevant to the input.
 The final answer relevancy score will then be the proportion of relevant sentences in the LLM output.
+In a way the DAG we talked about earlier also uses QAG (I know, starting to feel a bit silly with the -AGs), especially for nodes where a binary judgement is expected.
 For a more complete example of QAG, read this article on how to use QAG to compute scores for various different RAG and text summarization metrics.

 QAG is a powerful technique because it means LLM scores are no longer arbitrary and can be attributed to a mathematical formula.
 Breaking down the initial prompt to only include sentences instead of the entire LLM output can also help combat hallucinations as there is now less text to be analyzed.